 We recommend connecting printers to a wired network jack with a reserved DHCP address for a variety of reasons: 1) wireless radios on printers should be completely disabled because many of them have the capability to disrupt other wireless services, 2) Due to capacity issues, IP address reservations on wireless are not allowed, 3) Wireless connections are not encrypted when in the air and do not meet Information Security requirements, and 4) Wireless connectivity is inherently less reliable than wired as it is susceptible to interference from outside sources.
 Please contact ITS to order the appropriate wiring if none is available near the printer.

-IRT carefully documents all network closet cabling, etc. To ensure the integrity of this documentation, and the security of the network, we do not typically allow users (or departmental IT support staff) to have closet access.
-In those rare instances where non-IRT staff have been approved for closet access, those individuals must not interfere with the network equipment and cabling: do not touch or reboot equipment, and do not move ports or jack activations.
+IRT restricts access to the network closet cabling, etc. To ensure the integrity of the installation and the security of the network, we do not typically allow users (or departmental IT support staff) to have closet access.
+In those rare instances where non-IRT staff have been approved for closet access, those individuals must not interfere with the network equipment and cabling: do not touch or reboot equipment, and do not move ports or alter jack activations.

 The SoM is required to run a HIPAA-compliant network.
 This requires limited and controlled and monitored access to networking facilities.
 Due to this requirement, the only devices allowed in SoM building telecommunication rooms are IRT managed and/or approved networking switches, router, controllers or other networking equipment.
 Exceptions may be allowed for active devices that support building infrastructure services such as fire alarms, building security, telephones, electrical power and environmental control systems.
 Departmental equipment or servers may not be installed or stored in the telecommunication closets.